cjohansen/replicant-docs/content/first-class-forms.md

 otherwise.
 The other mode is where there is no value and we just want checked/unchecked to represent `true`/`false`.

-We can use `.getAttribute` to check for an explicit value.
+We can use `.hasAttribute` to check for an explicit value.
 We don't want to exclude all empty values from the extracted form data -- an empty text input should still result in an entry in the map.
 We'll extract a function to extract the key, and include any non-nil keys in the resulting map: